eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

     [4,] 30.28940 30.29110 30.29280 30.29450 30.29620
     [5,] 30.29842 30.30012 30.30182 30.30351 30.30521

-Note that, unlike in the previous example with `x` and `y` coordinates that we explored, both `longitude` and `latitude` are 2-dimensional arrays, and they are not evenly spaced.
+Note that both `longitude` and `latitude` are 2-dimensional arrays, and they are not evenly spaced.
 Rather, the data grid is **curvilinear** — it has grid lines that are not straight, and there is a longitude and latitude for every pixel of the other layers (i.e., `wind_direction`).
 This format is very common in satellite data.

-We use functions from the [`stars` package](https://r-spatial.github.io/stars/), loaded earlier, to format the data for visualisation. `stars` is specifically designed for reading, manipulating, and plotting spatiotemporal data, such as satellite data.
+We use functions from the `stars` package, loaded earlier, to format the data for visualisation. `stars` is specifically designed for reading, manipulating, and plotting spatiotemporal data, such as satellite data.

 The function `st_as_stars()` is used to get our data into the correct format for visualisation: